Warning: Constant WP_CRON_LOCK_TIMEOUT already defined in /home1/ericjogi/public_html/wp-config.php on line 91

 a few random things about me:

-i love fall. and good coffee. and reading. growing up, i primarily spent my time playing sports, but now i am most content to spend a slow morning reading (see what i’ve been reading here). i have a particular interest in and love for the people and land of palestine-israel. i enjoy a glass of dry red wine or bourbon/scotch, but my first choice is usually a nice hoppy ipa. i prefer to listen to soul, gospel and more melancholic/lyrically probing folk music. which is also the style of music i write and play. unless i’m at a wedding, where you will find me dancing the night away. i prefer the tension of paradox to the comfort of certainty. i am on a lifelong journey, ever in search of good–and then better–questions. i get excited about studying biblical history. i am unashamedly a follower of a radical peasant preacher from nazareth. and i am thankful for grace because i’m not always the greatest follower. as a minister, i seek to bear witness to the radical, subversive, and counter-cultural love, forgiveness, hospitality and way of life that i find in the one i call christ.
+i love fall. and good coffee. and reading. growing up, i primarily spent my time playing sports, but now i am most content to spend a slow morning reading (see what i’ve been reading here). i have a particular interest in and love for the people and land of palestine-israel. i enjoy a glass of dry red wine, whiskey, or a hoppy ipa. i prefer to listen to soul, gospel and more melancholic/lyrically probing folk music. which is also the style of music i write and play. unless i’m at a wedding, where you will find me dancing the night away. i prefer the tension of paradox to the comfort of certainty. i am on a lifelong journey, ever in search of good–and then better–questions. i get excited about studying biblical history. i am unashamedly a follower of a radical peasant preacher from nazareth. and i am thankful for grace because i’m not always the greatest follower. as a minister, i seek to bear witness to the radical, subversive, and counter-cultural love, forgiveness, hospitality and way of life that i find in the one i call christ.